-- 4. The tool and jack are behind a cover in the cargo area on the passenger's side.
-Remove the cover by turning the handle counterclockwise, then pulling out the cover. - 5.
-Turn the jack's end bracket counterclockwise to loosen it, then remove the jack.
+4. The tools and jack are behind a cover in the cargo area on the passenger's side.
+Remove the cover by turning the handle counterclockwise, then pulling out the cover.

-6. Remove the spare tire cover.
+- 5. Turn the jack's end bracket counterclockwise to loosen it, then remove the jack and tools. - 6.
+Remove the spare tire cover.
 Do not forcibly pull off the cover or you may damage it.